-Vellum prevents runts from occurring by specifying that words with four or fewer letters should be included with the word that comes before it:
+Vellum prevents runts from occurring by specifying that they should be included with the word that comes before it:

 Vellum applies a similar adjustment for hyphenation, and only allows the final word of a paragraph to be hyphenated if it is extremely long.

-Note: If you encounter a word longer than four letters that you don't wish to appear on its own line, you can precede it with a non-breaking space.
-Hold down the Option (⌥) key as you press the spacebar to add a non-breaking space.
+Note: If you find a word that you think shouldn’t appear on its own line, you can always precede it with a non-breaking space.
+To add one, hold down the Option (⌥) key as you press the spacebar.